 2017(22nd of Tevet): On the Jewish Calendar, the day was designated as holiday following the miracle of 5558 (1798) an unexpected rain that put out fire when a mobs tried to burn down the Roman Ghetto.

 2017: Rabbi Marvin Hier, the dean and founder of the Simon Wiesenthal Center in Los Angeles, is scheduled to offer a prayer at President-elect Donald Trump’s inauguration today.

-2017: Eighty-nine year old Washingtonian Charles Brotman, the son of Russian-Jewish immigrants, is scheduled to participate in NBC’s coverage of the inauguration after having received an e-mail “from the Trump team" that the announcer who filled that role for 11 presidents staring with Dwight Eisenhower, was being replaced.
+2017: Eighty-nine year old Washingtonian Charles Brotman, the son of Russian-Jewish immigrants is scheduled to participate in NBC’s coverage of the inauguration after having received an e-mail “from the Trump team that after having” served as the announcer for 11 presidents staring with Dwight Eisenhower, he was being replaced.

 In the footsteps of the piyyutim of Rav Avraham Ibn Ezrav.”

 2018: In London, JW3 is scheduled to host the final screening of “The Women’s Balcony,” an Israeli comedy.